mnkleinoeder/etoxws-api/doc/source/referenceimpl.rst

 * Celery running as background service
 * RabbitMQ running as background service

-The database backend and the rabbitmq messaging queue are configured in ``/path/to/etoxwsapi/src/etoxwsapi/settings_local.py``.
-A sample configuration is given in the corresponding ``settings_local.py.in`` file.

-It is not required to do this setup manually.
+It is not required to do the setup manually.
 The entire process of setting up the environment, the webapplication and the apache webserver configuration can be performed automatically as documented here:
 :doc:`deployment`.